Azure/azure-powershell/src/StackHCI/docs/Register-AzStackHCI.md

 ## OUTPUTS

 ### PSCustomObject.
 Returns following Properties in PSCustomObject
-Result: Success or Failed or PendingForAdminConsent or Cancelled.
+Result: Success or Failed or Cancelled.
 ResourceId: Resource ID of the resource created in Azure.
 PortalResourceURL: Azure Portal Resource URL.
-PortalAADAppPermissionsURL: Azure Portal URL for AAD App permissions page.

 ## NOTES